FysikRevy/FysikRevyTeX/README.md

 ## Set up instructions
 FysikRevyTeX has very few dependencies:

+> ...for kernefunktionerne

-* Python 3.3 or newer.
+* Python 3.10 or newer.
 * [PyPDF][] for the PDF magic.

 When dependencies are met, just put the contents of FysikRevyTeX in a directory of your choice.
 No installation is required.